KhangBBBB/krn-kodelist-in-python/README.md

 A system supporting literate programming, meta programming, and reproducible research for Troff.

 # Introduction
-This project contains a set of preprocessors/processors to support literate programming, metaprogramming, and reproducible research for Troff typesetting system.
+This project contains a set of preprocessors/processors implemented in python supporting literate programming, metaprogramming, and reproducible research for Troff typesetting system.
 Users can use these preprocessor on any plain text file (using their own macro package, etc) as long as the syntax are according to kdoc/kodelist.

 The project was initially a small project I submitted for Python class and also to support me to manage note/code easier in programming classes/projects.